-Starting my own firm and successfully operating it for ten years with an incredible staff - then selling it to a national firm, creating a very successful niche environmental practice that was a leader in the industry
+Starting my own firm and successfully operating it for ten years with an incredible staff - then selling it to a national firm, creating a very successful niche environmental practice that was a leader in the industry What would you like to see Fellows accomplish in the next five years?

 The College of Fellows is an amazing group of highly effective and ethical practitioners...perhaps seeing the COF rise to a nationally recognized (and sought after) commentator on ethical communications would be a recognition of the value and resource available through PRSA.

-Dr. Tim Penning, APR, Fellow PRSA Class of 2018

-Professor of Advertising/Public Relations at Grand Valley State University School of Communications

-Residence when inducted: Michigan

-Current residence: Michigan

-What's the best advice related to public relations practice that you ever received?
+Dr. Tim Penning, APR, Fellow PRSA Class of 2018 Professor of Advertising/Public Relations at Grand Valley State University School of Communications Residence when inducted: Michigan Current residence: Michigan What's the best advice related to public relations practice that you ever received?
 Your reactions to situations are more important than the situations.
+Who was/were your mentor(s)?